Issyanofsky/rick_and_morty/README.md

    >[https://github.com/Issyanofsky/rick_and_morty](https://github.com/Issyanofsky/rick_and_morty)

-  created a Github Actions Runner file ([Runner file](https://github.com/Issyanofsky/rick_and_morty/blob/main/.github/workflows/k8s-deploy-and-test.yml)) that build a kubernetes cluster that deploy the rick & morty app and test if it works. it trigered on pull or push request that done in the folder /yamls (on the main branch). it has those steps on a ubuntu (latest) image:
+  created a Github Actions Runner file ([Runner file](https://github.com/Issyanofsky/rick_and_morty/blob/main/.github/workflows/k8s-deploy-and-test.yml)) that build a kubernetes cluster that deploy the rick & morty app and test if it works. it triggered on pull or push request that done in the folder /yamls (on the main branch). it has those steps on a ubuntu (latest) image:

-        1. Checkout code - retrive the code.
+        1. Checkout code - retrieve the code.
         2. Create Kubernetes cluster - Install dependencies (kind, kubectl).
         3. Set up kubeconfig - Create a Kubernetes cluster.
         4. Deploy application - Deploy the rick & morty app (api) into the Kubernetes from /yamles folder.
-        5. Wait for the app to be ready .
+        5. Wait for the app to be ready.
-        6. Test application endpoint - looks dor "healthy" responce (200).
+        6. Test application endpoint - looks for "healthy" response (200).